Category

 Payments & Fintech startup programs

-This category covers the back-office stack a startup has to set up in the first month, plus the payments infrastructure that goes with it.
-The core pieces are business banking, corporate cards with spend controls, cap-table management, and incorporation.
-These decisions compound: the bank you pick shapes which cards and treasury products you get, and the cap table you pick shapes how cleanly future equity events run.
+This category covers the back-office stack a startup has to set up in the first month, plus the financial infrastructure that grows around it.
+The core pieces are business banking, corporate cards with spend controls, cap-table management, payroll, global hiring, and bookkeeping.
+These decisions compound: the bank you pick shapes which cards and treasury products you get, the cap table you pick shapes how cleanly future equity events run, and the payroll tool you pick shapes how you onboard the first ten employees.

 For US-incorporated startups, Mercury or a traditional business bank is usually the starting point, with Brex or Ramp added for corporate cards and spend management.
-Cap tables typically sit on Carta from day one because the lead investor already uses it.
+Cap tables typically sit on Carta Launch or Pulley from day one.
 Stripe Atlas is the standard path for founders outside the US who need a Delaware C-corp.
+As the team grows, US payroll goes to Gusto, international hiring goes to Deel, and bookkeeping graduates from a co-founder in QuickBooks to Pilot running monthly close.

 Programs in this category rarely overlap; most teams end up running one of each.
-Watch for stage cutoffs on the free tiers and for underwriting criteria on the cards, which often depend on funding status or revenue rather than founder credit.
+Watch for stage cutoffs on the free tiers (Carta Launch, Pulley), for underwriting criteria on the cards (Brex and Ramp both lean on funding or revenue rather than founder credit), and for the jurisdictional line between US payroll (Gusto) and global hiring (Deel) that most teams cross once they make a non-US hire.

 What founders typically compare